Remove Non-Printable Characters in Excel [5+ Methods]

 Here, I’ll be using a three-column dataset.
 In the first column, I put non-printable characters.
 ASCII values from 0-31 are non-printable characters, which can be written as CHAR(25), and so on.
 Then, I put texts that contain those characters.
 Some are visible with a blank box and some are not.
 In the last column, Clean Text I’ll put texts without any sort of non-printable characters.

-A List of Non-Printable Characters in Excel
+The List of Non-Printable Characters in Excel

 To remove non-printable characters, you first need to know which ones are non-printable characters.
 Generally, ASCII values from 00 to 31 are non-printable characters.
-I’m giving a list of those characters down here.
+I’m giving a list of those characters down here:

 Character | Unicode Value | Description |